About

 Announcements:

 ⭐ Applicable submissions include: 🗒️Poetry 📸Photography 🔬Research 🎨Visual Art and more!
 Submit your story exploring ideas related to health, caregiving, illness, and medicine here.
-Written submissions must not exceed 1,000 words.

 What is The HHJ at UNC?